-GoFundMe Campaign Seeks To Bring 'Trump Baby' Balloon To President's New Jersey Golf Club
+GoFundMe Campaign Seeks to Bring 'Trump Baby' Balloon to President's New Jersey Golf Club

-(CBS Philly/CBS Local) — A local activist has created a GoFundMe campaign to bring the “Trump Baby” balloon to President Donald Trump’s golf club in Bedminster, New Jersey.
+(CBS Philly/CBS Detroit) — An activist has created a GoFundMe campaign to bring the “Trump Baby” balloon to President Donald Trump’s golf club in Bedminster, New Jersey.

 Didier Jiménez-Castro created the “Fund To Bring Baby Trump To America” campaign on July 13, the same day that London’s “Trump Baby” balloon made its debut at a protest.